smccarthy-ie/smccarthy-ie.github.io/index.md

   2. Assign groups memberships (optional).
   3. Click **Create** to add the user account.

-_**Note**: If you selected **Send email to new user** in the control panel in the left sidebar, you can enter the new user’s email address to automatically send an email with login details._

 For more details, see <a href="https://doc.owncloud.org/server/10.0/admin_manual/configuration/user/user_configuration.html" target="_blank">User management</a>.